gimlichael/Cuemon/README.md

 Cuemon .NET Core
 ----------------
-The Cuemon .NET Core is a free and flexible assembly package for the new version of the Microsoft .NET Framework.
+The Cuemon .NET Core is a free and flexible assembly package for the Microsoft .NET Standard ecosystem.
 It was built to extend and boost your codebelt - providing vast ways of possibilities for all breeds of coders, programmers, developers and the likes thereof.
-Ideal for ASP.NET Core, Windows Universal or .NET 4.6+.
+Ideal for .NET Standard, .NET Core, Universal Windows Platform and .NET Framework 4.6.1 and newer.

 Useful links for this project: